jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

     * How many concurrent requests should we expect?
     * What’s the average expected response time?
     * What’s the limit of the data we allow users to provide?
-    * De we need to expose read data in different geographys?
+    * Do we need to expose read data in different geographies?

 * Defining latency requirements

     * how fast is fast enough?
-    * Try to express in SLA language: 100ms at 3-nines
+    * Try to express in SLA language: 100ms at 3-nines - 99.9% of availability is around 9h down per year.
+5 nines is 5 minutes down.

 * From high level to drill down

+    * Start by high level view
     * Cover end to end process
     * Go when necessary to detail of an API, data stores,..
-    * look at potential performance bottle neck
+    * Look at potential performance bottle neck

-* Review data structure and algorithms to support distributed system and scaling
+* Review [data structure and algorithms](../../fun/puzzles/) to support distributed system and scaling

 * Be able to argument around